Anilyadavcse/Delta-Student/README.md

 # Delta-Student
-This Is For Git And GitHub Demo
+This Is For Git And GitHub Demo.